xissburg/edyn/docs/Design.md

 _TODO_

+# Presentation

+The simulation is always updated in fixed time steps which means the physics state is not synchronized with the current time.
+That means presenting the physics state to an observer is inadequate as it will yield choppy results.
+Also, when running the simulation in asynchronous mode, the physics state is what was sent last by the simulation worker, which is also not synchronized with the current time and should not be expected to be a steady sequence of updates.
+To make presentation consistent, interpolation must be employed to ensure steady and smooth animation.
+The `edyn::present_position` and `edyn::present_orientation` components are an interpolated version of the physics transform which provide a stable value for presentation at the current time.

 # Raycasting

 Raycasting queries can be done with two points of a segment `p0` and `p1`.
 The main broadphase tree is queried with this segment and the island AABBs are tested against it.
-The workers where these islands reside are collected and a raycast request is sent to them, which means raycasts are asynchronous.
-Multiple rays can be queried at once for better performance.
-The `edyn::raycast` function takes an `entt::delegate` which will be invoked later with the result.
+Multiple rays can be queried in bulk for better performance.

+In sequential execution mode, the `edyn::raycast` function must be called and it returns the result immediately.
+In asynchronous mode, the `edyn::raycast_async` function must be called and it takes an `entt::delegate` which will be invoked later with the result.
-An atomic counter is created containing the number of workers involved.
-Its value is decremented each time a worker is done raycasting and has inserted its result into the array.
-When the value reaches zero, a message is sent to the coordinator which will join all results together and present them to the user by invoking the delegate.

-In the worker, the raycast starts with a query to the broadphase tree for each ray, which can be run in parallel for multiple rays.
+In asynchronous mode, a message is sent to the simulation worker which accumulates rays to be queried into a `edyn::raycast_service`.
+The raycast starts with a query to the broadphase tree for each ray, which can be run in parallel for multiple rays.
 Potential entities are collected for all rays and then shape raycasts are performed for each, which can be run in parallel for each shape.
-Finally, the results are collected and inserted into a shared structure which decrements the atomic counter.

-The situation is different when doing raycasts in an external system.
-The simple approach is to do it synchronously using `edyn::raycast_sync`, which is good enough for a small number of rays and if there are not too many entities in the worker.
-To do an asynchronous raycast, the external system function must store its internal state into the registry (e.g. in a context variable), initiate the request with a call to `edyn::raycast_async` and return immediately.
-When the raycast is done, the worker will put the results in the registry context and invoke the external system function again, which should look at its internal state to decide where to begin from.
-In this case, it should start where it stopped after the call to `edyn::raycast_async` and gather the results from the registry context and use in its logic.

-It's important to note that raycasts performed in an external system will only consider entities that are present in the worker where the query is being made.
-In other words, an island worker has a limited view of the world.
+The result is sent back to the main thread later.

+When doing raycasts in a pre/post-step-callback, always call `edyn::raycast`.
+It's safe to do so in asynchronous execution mode as well.
+It's just important to remember that the function is being called in a background thread using the simulation worker registry.

 # Networking